Philadephia shooting: Video shows 1-year-old shot in convenience store as crime skyrockets

 4 PHILADELPHIA SHOOTINGS LEAVE A TOTAL OF 2 DEAD, 8 WOUNDED, POLICE SAY

-At least three dozen people were shot in Philadelphia over the weekend, including three who were fatally shot.
+At least three dozen people were shot in Philadelphia over the weekend, including three fatally.

-Earlier this month, Philadelphia broke a decadelong record for passing the grim 300-homicide milestone this early in a year.
+Earlier this month, Philadelphia broke a decade-long record for passing the grim 300-homicide milestone this early in a year.

 PHILADELPHIA VIOLENCE: 12 PEOPLE SHOT, 1 STABBED DURING GRUESOME 2-HOUR PERIOD, POLICE SAY